hiankun/tracking-with-darkflow/README.md

-# Introduciton
+# Introduction

-* This reposity (including the submodules) was manually copied from [bendidi/Tracking-with-darkflow](https://github.com/bendidi/Tracking-with-darkflow).
+* This repository (including the submodules) was manually copied from [bendidi/Tracking-with-darkflow](https://github.com/bendidi/Tracking-with-darkflow).
   * The original `README.md` has been moved to `README_orig.md`
   * Copy date: 2017/12/19